 If there are risk factors or evidence that maltreatment has occurred, but no safety factors are present, then neither a protection plan nor removal of the child is necessary at that point in time.
 When no safety factors are present, per A.C.A. § 12-18-1009, the parents retain the right to keep the child at home or to place the child outside the home.
 However, as appropriate, the FSW Investigator may make referrals or provide services during the course of the child maltreatment investigation to address any risk factors.
-All referrals made or services provided during the course of the child maltreatment investigation Finding screen in the Division's information management system.
+All referrals made or services provided during the course of the child maltreatment investigation shall be documented in the Investigation Finding screen in the Division's information management system.